MounaVannot/mounavannot.github.io/_pages/about.md

 <!-- sudo docker-compose up ||| http://localhost:8080/blog/ || Ctrl + C (om te stoppen)-->

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello!
+I'm a Journalism student at AP Hogeschool (Antwerp), graduating in Video technics.
+Next to my study, you can find me at Stampmedia as youth representative on the board of directors.
+When I'm not talking with people or working on the next project, I'm probably doing sports like cycling or weightlifting.

 ## Portfolio

 Here is a brief overview of my work:

-#### Video
+#### VIDEO

-- [**Wie is de overheid**](https://wrap.apstudent.be/home-wie-is-de-overheid/): final group work, 2nd year Journalism, AP Hogeschool
+- [**Wie is de overheid**](https://wrap.apstudent.be/home-wie-is-de-overheid/): group final work, 2nd year Journalism, AP Hogeschool<br>
+27/05/2025

 - [**Bladeren door beelden, de wereld door de ogen van kleuters**](https://wrap.apstudent.be/2025/05/17/bladeren-door-beelden-de-wereld-ontdekken-door-de-ogen-van-kleuters/): individual final work, 2nd year Journalism, AP Hogeschool<br>
 17/05/2025